Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations/ticker.md

 # Ticker

-A **ticker** is a moving visualization of a [Value](../concepts/index.md) and its deviation from a comparative value.
+A **ticker** is an animated visualization of a [Value](../concepts/index.md) and its deviation from a comparative value.

-It can be used in two ways:
+It can be used in three ways:
+* With no value inputs, it will display the name of all the items in the set category.
+This is the same information as a [Single Category Field](single-category-field.md)
-* With one value input, it will compare each element to its predecessor (e.g. change from month to month)
+* With one value input, it will display the name and value of the chosen items.
+This is the same information as a [Table](table.md)
-* With two value inputs, it will compare each element to the corresponding element in the other input.
+* With two value inputs, it will compare each element to the corresponding element in the other input, and display the difference with a symbol.
 A constant value may also be used.

-In each case, the result will be displayed with colors and symbols indicating whether the first element is larger, smaller or equal to the element it is compared to.
-A version of the Ticker without animation is the [Deviation Table](deviation-table.md).
+This is the same information as a [Deviation Table](deviation-table.md)

 *A typical use case would be showing the value of a stock and comparing it to its value the previous day.*